Geography for UPSC Preparation

 Geography for UPSC Optional Subject for Mains Exam

-Geography is one amongst the 48 optional subjects that students have to choose for the mains exam.
+Geography is one of the 48 optional subjects that students have to choose for the main exam.
 It is one of the most favourite subjects for the optional paper.
-The syllabus of Geography for UPSC for optional paper would focus on the human and physical geography of India along with the economic aspects of it.
+The syllabus of Geography for UPSC for optional paper would focus on the human and physical geography of India along with its economic aspects of it.
 As the optional paper consists of 2 exams, mentioned below is the distinct syllabus-

 Optional Paper I: Principles of Geography